 Never again would the charge that Mosley led a gang of anti-British Fifth Columnists go unchallenged.

-The first 60 issues of ‘Comrade’ are reproduced on this website (see link on the right) as a tribute to John Warburton (1919-2004), the Founding Editor and driving force behind FOM’s journal.
+The first 60 issues of ‘Comrade’ are reproduced on this website (see link on the left) as a tribute to John Warburton (1919-2004), the Founding Editor and driving force behind FOM’s journal.

 John was Assistant District Leader (Sales) for the pre-War Clapham branch of British Union and after the war served on several Union Movement Committees.
 He later became the Senior Council Member for the FOM.